Liverpool Guild of Students: Radio

-The Guild is also home to a radio, a student-run, internet radio station.
+The guild is also home to a radio, a student-run, internet radio station.
 The society was founded in 1961 as the Liverpool Amateur Radio Society by a radio enthusiast group, that broadcast under the callsign 'G3OUL'.
 The radio station is alleged to be one of the oldest student radio stations in the UK.
 The station in its lifespan has gone under many different identities, including XSLive (1998-2002) and ICON Radio (2002-2011), LSRadio (2011-2019), and was rebranded as Liverpool Guild Student Media in September 2019.
 LGSM is currently available online, via the LGSM website.
 With the rebranding in 2019 podcasts were included for the first time.
-Notable alumni include BBC Radio 1's Nick Grimshaw, Tulip Mazumdar from BBC News, and Hannah Colson from the Ministry of Sound.
+Notable alumni include BBC Radio 1's Nick Grimshaw, Marcus Stead, editor of Snooker Scene magazine and Talksport radio pundit, Tulip Mazumdar from BBC News, Peter Ruddick, the BBC Breakfast business presenter, and Hannah Colson from the Ministry of Sound.
 LGSM is a registered member of the Student Radio Association.

-In 2020, Shauna Page was elected as Chair.
+In 2020, Shauna Page was elected as chair.